arpdm/Proxima/documentation/world_system_beta_architecture.md

 *(Content TBD)*

-## World System Beta Functions

-The World System Beta is expected to perform the following functions throughout different phases of development, in ways that directly support the objectives defined in the problem background.

-- **Energy Production:** The model supports energy production through various means.
-- **Store Energy:** The model stores energy in batteries for scenarios when energy needs exceed maximum generation capacity.
-- **ISRU:** The model supports regolith processing and Helium-3 generation, contributing to the economy and growth.
-- **Science:** The model supports the generation of science output using Lunar Terrain Vehicles (LTVs).

 ## World System Goals and Policy Definitions

 This section defines the contract between strategy and execution in Proxima.
 It specifies how high-level goals are declared, governed, and prioritized, and how policies translate those goals into actionable guidance for sectors and agents.
 Detailed goals, policies and metrics are defined in \([Goals and Policies Spreadsheet Document](https://docs.google.com/spreadsheets/d/1DJ1qMmEId6VD6TH9aABLoQtjdzCsc1FVIo08yIPi0ic/edit?gid=808380489#gid=808380489)).